microsoft/semantic-kernel/docs/decisions/0054-processes.md

 ### Options #2:

 **_Build SK Process library within an existing workflow framework_**:
-Of all the frameworks explored, the few that seem closest to meeting the technical requirements listed above are based on Durable Tasks.
-This includes things like Dapr Workflows, Azure Durable Functions, and Azure Durable Tasks Library.
+Of all the frameworks explored, the few that seem closest to meeting the technical requirements listed above are based on [Durable Tasks](https://github.com/Azure/durabletask).
+This includes things like Dapr Workflows, Azure Durable Functions, or the Durable Tasks Framework itself.
 Attempts to build a working solution on these frameworks resulted an awkward interface for basic scenarios due to the underlying structure of Durable Tasks where nodes are stateless and only the central orchestrator is stateful.
 While it is likely that many AI driven workflows could be modeled in this type of system, our exploration did not produce something we were happy with from a usability perspective.

 ### Options #3: